Eduardo-Salvador/Java-Training/src/main/java/StudyChallenges/SeminarSystem/README.md

 ## Learning Outcomes

-By developing or analyzing this project, you will practice:

-- Modular organization (Domain and Controller packages)
+- Modular organization (Domain and Controller packages).
-- Object-oriented programming
+- Object-oriented programming.
-- Constructors and overloading
+- Constructors and overloading.
-- Encapsulation and attribute access
+- Encapsulation and attribute access.
-- Arrays as a storage structure
+- Arrays as a storage structure.
-- Associations between objects
+- Associations between objects.
-- Data manipulation in the console
+- Data manipulation in the console.
-- Conditional structures and loops
+- Conditional structures and loops.
-- Interactive menu navigation
+- Interactive menu navigation.
-- User input and validation
+- User input and validation.

 ---